Pullbacks of metric bundles and Cannon-Thurston maps: Hyperbolic metric spaces

 \begin{defn} (1) If $\{\xi_n\}$ is a sequence of points in $\partial_s X$, we say that $\{\xi_n\}$ converges to $\xi\in \partial_s X$ if the following holds: Suppose $\xi_n=[\{x^n_k\}_k]$ and $\xi=[\{x_k\}]$.
 Then $\lim_{n\map \infty}(\liminf_{i,j\map \infty}(x_i.x^n_j)_p)=\infty$.

 (2) A subset $A\subset \partial_s X$ is said to be closed if for any sequence $\{\xi_n\}$ in $A$, $\xi_n\map \xi$ implies $\xi\in A$. \end{defn} The definition of convergence that we have stated here is equivalent to the one stated in \cite{Shortetal}.
 Moreover, that the convergence mentioned above is well-defined follows from \cite{Shortetal} and hence we skip it.
-The following lemma gives a geometric meaning of the convergence.
+The next two lemmas give a geometric meaning of the convergence.

 \begin{lemma} Given $k\geq 1$ and $\delta\geq 0$ there are constants $D=D_{\ref{lem: lim defn}}(k,\delta)$, $L=L_{\ref{lem: lim defn}}(k,\delta)$ and $r=r_{\ref{lem: lim defn}}(k,\delta)$ with the following properties: